What Is Volume Shadow Copy and How to Use It Correctly [Full Guide] - Qiling

 Method 2.
 Turn on Volume Shadow Copy Using Task Scheduler

-If you wish to customize Windows 10 volume shadow copy by using a specific time, you can utilize Task Scheduler.
-You can start by enabling the shadow copy by following the given steps.
+To customize Windows 10 volume shadow copy by using a specific time, you can utilize Task Scheduler.
+You can start by enabling the shadow copy by following the given steps, which involve configuring the Task Scheduler to run a command to enable the shadow copy at a specific time.

 Steps to Use:

 Step 1.
-Start by opening the Task scheduler.
-Then tap on "Start" and go ahead with typing Task Scheduler, and after that, make its selection from the list.
+To open the Task Scheduler, start by tapping on "Start" and typing Task Scheduler, then select it from the list.

 create task

 Step 2.
-Tap on "Create Task," then go for the specification of a name for the task.
+To create a task, tap on the "Create Task" option and specify a name for the task.

 new trigger